 - ground black pepper

 - fresh parsley for garnishing

-In a skillet, melt butter at low heat and lay one slice of cauliflower “bread,” cover with slices of mozzarella cheese, sprinkle with the grated queso de bola, then top with slices of mozzarella cheese and cover with another slice of cauliflower “bread.”
+- In a skillet, melt butter at low heat and lay one slice of cauliflower “bread,” cover with slices of mozzarella cheese, sprinkle with the grated cheese, then top with slices of mozzarella cheese and cover with another slice of cauliflower “bread.”